Pontifical Catholic University of Chile

 Photo Credit: Laura Sandoval

-The Pontifical Catholic University of Chile (UC) is one of six Catholic Universities in the Chilean higher education system.
-One of Chile’s oldest universities, it was originally founded in 1888 by Santiago’s Archbishop to offer training in law and mathematics.
+The Pontifical Catholic University of Chile (UC) is one of six Catholic universities in the Chilean higher education system.
+Among Chile’s oldest universities, it was founded in 1888 by the archbishop of Santiago to offer training exclusively in law, math, and the physical sciences.

 📖 Full Story Page 70